gitty-what-gitty-who/synchronize/README.md

    Copy the **`SYNCHRONIZE.ps1`** file to the **root directory** of your USB drive ( for example `E:\SYNCHRONIZE.ps1`).

 2. **Create a Shortcut**
-   - Right-click on the desktop or in a folder and select **new → shortcut**.
+   - Right-click in the root of the USB drive and select **new → shortcut**.
    - For the **target**, enter:
      ```
      powershell.exe -ExecutionPolicy Bypass -File "E:\SYNCHRONIZE.ps1"